-Supply voltage range, $V{CC}$

-TMS (see Note 1)

-Voltage range applied to any output in the disabled or power-off state

-Voltage range applied to any output in the high state

-Input clamp current, I IK

-Current into any output in the low state: SN54BCT8240A (TDO)

-SN54BCT8240A (any Y) 96 mA

-SN74BCT8240A (TDO)

-SN74BCT8240A (any Y) 128 mA

-Maximum power dissipation at T A = 55°C (in still air) (see Note 2): DW package

-NT package

-Storage temperature range, T stg -65°C to 150°C
+Supply voltage range, V {CC} -0.5 V to 7 V Input voltage range, V I : except I/O ports (see Note 1) -0.5 V to 7 V I/O ports (see Note 1) Voltage range applied to any output in the high state or power-off state, VO Current into any output in the low state, IO: SN54ABT8543 96 mA SN74ABT8543 128 mA Input clamp current, I {IK} (V I < 0) -18 mA Output clamp current, I {OK} (V O < 0) -50 mA Maximum power dissipation at $T_A = 55^{\circ}C$ (in still air) (see Note 2): DL package 0.7 W DW package 1.7 W Storage temperature range, T {stg} -65°C to 150°C

-Stresses beyond those listed under "absolute maximum ratings" may cause permanent damage to the device.
+[†] Stresses beyond those listed under "absolute maximum ratings" may cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated under "recommended operating conditions" is not implied.
 Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability.

-NOTES: 1.
-The input voltage rating may be exceeded if the input clamp-current rating is observed.

-2. The maximum package power dissipation is calculated using a junction temperature of 150°C and a board trace length of 750 mils, except for the NT package, which has trace length of zero.
+- NOTES: 1.
+The input and output negative-voltage ratings can be exceeded if the input and output clamp-current ratings are observed. - 2.
+The maximum package power dissipation is calculated using a junction temperature of 150°C and a board trace length of 750 mils.
 For more information, refer to the Package Thermal Considerations application note in the ABT Advanced BiCMOS Technology Data Book, literature number SCBD002.